 - Why it’s hard to make a habit of exercising

 - How exercising makes you happier, according to research

 - How much exercise do you need to be happier?

 - Tips to exercise for maximum happiness

 The role of physical exercise in our lives

-You’ve probably heard this phrase or its English translation, “a healthy mind in a healthy body”.
+You’ve probably heard the phrase “a healthy mind in a healthy body”.
 It’s often used as a motto for sports clubs and I bet that you’ve heard it at least once from your middle school gym teacher.

 The saying is so popular because it’s true.
 Physical health is an integral part of mental health and well-being, and it would be useless to think otherwise.